Deep-Symmetry/carabiner/README.md

 above.

-If the bpm value is missing, cannot be parsed as a floating point number, or is outside the range from 0.9 to 400.0, the session tempo is left unchanged and Carabiner responds with the message `bad-bpm ` followed by the argument you supplied.
+If the bpm value is missing, cannot be parsed as a floating point number, or is outside the range from 20.0 to 999.0, the session tempo is left unchanged and Carabiner responds with the message `bad-bpm ` followed by the argument you supplied.

+> If your client wants to use a tempo outside the range supported by
+> Link, Ableton recommends setting the Link tempo to the closest
+> multiple or fraction which is in range.
+For example, if the user
+> wants 15 BPM, set the session tempo to 30 BPM.

 ### beat-at-time